chinedufn/swift-bridge/README.md

 > Call Rust from Swift and vice versa.

-`swift-bridge` generates code that helps you call Rust from Swift and vice versa.
+`swift-bridge` makes it possible to pass complex types between Rust and Swift without needing to write any FFI glue code yourself.

-It allows you to pass complex types between Rust and Swift, without worrying about any of the FFI glue code in between.
+You write the type signatures of your FFI boundary in Rust, and then `swift-bridge` uses that to auto-generate the FFI layer.

-Both Rust and Swift are type safe, so we're able to generate an completely type safe bindings between the two languages.
+The generated FFI layer is both type-safe and memory-safe, allowing you to confidently communicate between languages.

 ---